Mozambican cuisine: Common food and drink

-The cuisine of Mozambique has deeply been influenced by the Portuguese, who introduced new crops, flavorings, and cooking methods.
 The staple food for many Mozambicans is xima (shi-mah), a thick porridge made from maize/corn flour.
 Cassava and rice are also eaten as staple carbohydrates.
 All of these are served with sauces of vegetables, meat, beans or fish.
 Other typical ingredients include cashew nuts, onions, bay leaves, garlic, coriander, paprika, pepper, red pepper, sugar cane, corn, millet, sorghum and potatoes.

 One of the most well-known Mozambican dishes is known as matapa, a stew dish made of cassava leaves, ground peanuts, onions, tomatoes, red chili flakes, sometimes with seafood like shrimp, and commonly served over rice.